-Considered “good carbs,” since they can help stabilize blood-sugar levels, ward off hunger and cravings, and help lower cholesterol and triglycerides, whole grains are worth getting acquainted with.
-Once you’re on Phase 2 of the South Beach Diet, you can enjoy a half-cup serving as part of your meals or include grains as an ingredient in main-dish salads or vegetable dishes, for example.
+Considered “good carbs,” since they can help stabilize blood-sugar levels, ward off hunger and cravings, and help lower cholesterol and triglycerides, whole grains are with a worthy addition to your diet.
+Once you’re on Phase 2, you can enjoy a half-cup serving as part of your meals or include grains as an ingredient in main-dish salads or vegetable dishes, for example.

 Quinoa.
 A superfood that hails from South America, quinoa is the highest in protein of all the grains.
 Considered a complete protein because it has all eight essential amino acids, quinoa has a light texture that makes it a natural for pilafs and salads.
 Pressed for time?
 Quinoa takes about half as long to cook as brown rice.
 When lightly toasted, it’s delicious in this walnut-topped Warm Quinoa Salad with Edamame and Tarragon.